3HMonkey/UOLandscape/README.md

 ![example event parameter](https://github.com/3HMonkey/UOLandscape/workflows/.NET%20Core/badge.svg?branch=master)

 UOLandscape is a modern landscape editor and creator tool for Ultima Online.
 This editor helps you to easily develop maps and content for your game.
+Furthermore there will be a toolset to convert between filetypes like UOP/MUL.

 **AWARE: THIS IS ALPHA STAGE => NOT YET RUNNABLE AND/OR STABLE**